Construction Essentials for a New Home Build

 A major cause of accidents on-site is careless behavior around vehicles and machinery.
 While there are various types of machine accidents, the most common are when a machine or vehicle runs over or pins a worker or knocks or drops its load onto a worker.
 These can occur when the operator loses control, but it’s also due to other workers in the vicinity not maintaining a safe distance.

 Addressing this issue is an essential component of safe construction activities and should cover how to operate machinery safely and how to work safely in the vicinity of operating equipment.

 Loading and unloading equipment on-site can also present a hazard, and construction workers would be made aware of the importance of the correct procedures.
-These include making sure loading and unloading is done on level ground to avoid rollovers.
+These include ensuring loading and unloading are done on level ground to avoid rollovers.

 It’s essential in a construction site that only authorized people are allowed access to the site.
 Potential homeowners often make the mistake of bringing their own private contacts onto the site, unaware that it will not be the builder's responsibility if one of the private contacts suffers an injury.
 It will be the homeowner who will be held responsible.